Skip to content

 How Rubi and Lib Can Help

 If you want help turning your cup idea into a reality, working with a design-forward studio makes the process simple.
-At Rubi and Lib, we specialize in personalized wedding decor that tells your story—cups included.
+At Rubi and Lib, we specialize in personalized wedding decor that tells your story, cups included.
 Our process includes proofing, cohesive collection suggestions, and an eye for detail so your cups feel like part of a bigger, beautiful whole.
-Browse our best-selling wedding cups or all cups to see examples of what’s worked well for other couples, and to gather ideas for your own custom pieces.
+Browse our best-selling wedding cups or our full cups collection to see examples of what's worked well for other couples.

 Checklist: Ordering Custom Wedding Cups

-- Finalize quantities and place your order 6–12 weeks in advance.
+6. Finalize quantities and place your order 6 to 12 weeks in advance.

 Frequently Asked Questions